nasa/cumulus/README.md

 For more information please [read this](docs/development/integration-tests.md).

-### Running tests via VScode debugger
+### Running tests via VS Code debugger

-Copy `launch.json.example` to `.vscode/launch.json`.
-Refer to the [VScode documentation on how to use the debugger](https://code.visualstudio.com/docs/editor/debugging).
+Copy the `.vscode.example` directory to `.vscode` to create your debugger launch configuration.
+Refer to the [VS Code documentation on how to use the debugger](https://code.visualstudio.com/docs/editor/debugging).

 ## 🔦 Code Coverage and Quality